ayanacarpenter/BIS15W2023_acarpenter/midterm1/midterm1.md

 ```

 Problem 7.
 (2 points) We might assume that all ducks live in wetland habitat.
 Is this true for the ducks in these data?
 If there are exceptions, list the species below.
+There is one species that lives in the habitat ocean and it is the Common elder or the Somateria mollissima.

 ```r
 ducks %>%